How remote workers on the Canary Islands can create communities

 Contenido

-Tenerife Remote Workers and Digital Nomads is a Facebook group with over 29,000 members, and its objective is to improve the life of the nomads who are currently living on Tenerife, helping them to connect with like-minded people and meet up with them and exchange information on how to work remotely.
+Tenerife Remote Workers and Digital Nomads with more than 38,000 members: this Facebook group facilitates the life of digital nomads on Tenerife, helping them to connect to like-minded people and share useful information.

 Contenido